 This is where the University of Edinburgh came in.
 The Creative Informatics programme launched a Challenge Project offering funding to individuals or SMEs that could develop a data-driven solution to The List’s challenge.
-The winning responder was Viapontica AI, a boutique, machine-learning consultancy based at the Bayes Centre.
-They were selected as they showed a strong understanding of the complexity of the task at hand, and of the issues with readily available cropping tools.
+The winning responder was Viapontica AI, a boutique machine-learning consultancy based at the Bayes Centre.
+It was selected because the company showed a strong understanding of the complexity of the task at hand, and of the shortcomings of available cropping tools.

 Viapontica AI developed a single AI automated image cropping pipeline that automates aesthetic and text-aware image cropping.
 Its team worked closely with The List in order to gain an understanding of the key issues and most frequent edits made to images.
 With time and exposure to more image data, and feedback from users, the AI model has improved its accuracy and initial results show significant improvements on previous automated cropping tools and significant cost savings.

 “It is really exciting every time we collaborative with the creative sector,” Viapontica AI’s Executive Director Vesko Cholakov says.
 Over the last few years, Viapontica AI has assisted a range of organisations in the UK, from high growth startups to government departments, to deliver a range of cutting-edge AI innovations, from the early workshop to the final deployment in production.

 Cholakov says: “A lot of our work is mission critical and we put a massive focus on reliability and scalability, protecting data and respecting privacy.
 It is always exciting to step outside of the highly regulated industries in which we usually operate to work with an agile creative company like The List which has such a massive recognition in the art and entertainment circles and is taking bold steps to innovate.”